Javihaus/Dash-app-gimnasio/README.md

 Creating a Dash app to check a pandas dataframe including time series and other columns.
 Dash app allows to compare pair of columns and visualize each column's time series.

 1. Setup account on Heroku
 2. Create a new app and deploy using GitHub.
-Connect to your Github branch where app files are.
+Connect to your Github repo where app files are.
 3. Commit this folder to Git
-4. 'heroku login' and type in your credentials
+4. '$heroku login$' and type in your credentials
 5. 'heroku create -n [YOUR-APP-NAME]' where YOUR-APP-NAME refers to the title of your Dash app
 6. 'heroku git:remote -a [YOUR-APP-GIT-URL]' where YOUR-APP-GIT-URL refers to the Git link returned by 5.
 7. 'git push heroku master' will deploy your app to Heroku